Welcome back! I would love for you to connect with me here:

 We really had a good time together even though we were only at the cannery for an hour and a half – at the most.
 We cooked the apples in one batch and then ran it through the mill.
 We cleaned up our mess, which only consisted of a paddle (for stirring), 3 pans, and a pot used for dipping the cooked apples into the hopper of the mill.
 Joshua used the provided water hose and super-sized scrub brush and cleaned the steaming pots.
 We used two pots – one with apples for applesauce and the other with ? for apple butter.
 I’m saving the latter for the next post.
 So, check back.

 The night before we cut and cored the apples.
 This little apple corer/slicer gadget really speeds things up.
 We had a cooler with lightly salted water ready for the apples to go into to.
-We just threw them into the cooler after each apple was done.
-When we were finished here we dipped the apples out of the salted water and (now’s the time some of you will cringe), we put them in a white, non-scented trash bags.
-GASP!
+We just threw them into the cooler after each apple was cut.
+When we were finished here we drained the salt water from the coolers and left the apples.
 When you go to the cannery they want everything prepped in advance in order to keep things moving along.
 This helps if the cannery is really busy and people are waiting.
-I called a friend, who always uses the cannery to make her homemade applesauce, and she told me that’s how she’s done hers for years.
-I look at it this way – her family is still healthy after all those years.
-Now that we’ve cleared that up – next, we put the bags in a cool place overnight.
-We put our bags in our walk-in cooler, but a cool basement or porch would work.
+We put the coolers in a cool place overnight.
+We put ours in our walk-in cooler, but a cool basement or porch would work.

-Here is one of the big steam pots full of apples… it hold five bushels at a time.
+Here is one of the big steam pots full of apples… it holds five bushels at a time.

 The apples steamed so quick in these pots once they got good and heated.
 We stirred them several times during the cooking process.
 You want to cook them until they are soft.